-A goal of less than six months has been suggested, but due to factors such as the dose and type of benzodiazepine, the reasons for the prescription, lifestyle, personality, environmental stresses, and the amount of support available, it may be it takes a year or more to withdraw.
+A goal of fewer than six months has been suggested.
+Still, due to factors such as the dose and type of benzodiazepine, the reasons for the prescription, lifestyle, personality, environmental stresses, and the amount of support available, it may take a year or more to withdraw.

-Withdrawal is best managed by transferring the physically dependent patient to an equivalent dose of diazepam because it has the longest half-life of all benzodiazepines.
+Withdrawal is best managed by transferring the physically dependent patient to an equivalent dose of diazepam because it has the most extended half-life of all benzodiazepines.

 It is metabolized to long-acting active metabolites and is available in low-potency tablets, which can be quartered for smaller doses.

 Another advantage is that it is available in liquid form, allowing for even smaller reductions.
-Chlordiacephoxide, which also has a long half-life and long-acting active metabolites, can be used as an alternative.
+Chlordiazepoxide, which has a long half-life and long-acting active metabolites, can be used as an alternative.